tannewt/wa-law.org/bill/2021-22/sb/5417/S/README.md

 ## Section 5
-(1) The liquor and cannabis board must contract with an independent entity to conduct a study of the impacts of privileges granted by this act to businesses licensed by the board under Title 66 RCW.
+1. The liquor and cannabis board must contract with an independent entity to conduct a study of the impacts of privileges granted by this act to businesses licensed by the board under Title 66 RCW.
 The study must examine relevant issues including, but not limited to, the following:

-(a) Quantitative measures of impact such as liquor sales data, licensee locations, enforcement activity, hospital and other health provider visits for alcohol-related causes, underage drinking, alcohol dependence treatment, alcohol-related traffic violations, and motor vehicle crash deaths or injuries;
+    a.
+Quantitative measures of impact such as liquor sales data, licensee locations, enforcement activity, hospital and other health provider visits for alcohol-related causes, underage drinking, alcohol dependence treatment, alcohol-related traffic violations, and motor vehicle crash deaths or injuries;

-(b) Qualitative investigation of relevant impacts using methods such as key informant interviews and supplemental data collection with licensees, law enforcement, behavioral health service providers, youth prevention and intervention specialists, and revenue stakeholders; and
+    b.
+Qualitative investigation of relevant impacts using methods such as key informant interviews and supplemental data collection with licensees, law enforcement, behavioral health service providers, youth prevention and intervention specialists, and revenue stakeholders; and

-(c) Additional issues deemed relevant to the goals and results of this act.
+    c.
+Additional issues deemed relevant to the goals and results of this act.

-(2) The study authorized by this section must be started by January 1, 2022.
+2. The study authorized by this section must be started by January 1, 2022.
 A report with findings and any recommendations must be provided to the legislature and the governor by December 1, 2022.

-(3) This section expires July 1, 2023.
+3. This section expires July 1, 2023.

 ## Section 6
 The sum of $150,000, or as much thereof as may be necessary, is appropriated for the fiscal biennium ending June 30, 2023, from the liquor revolving fund to the liquor and cannabis board for the purposes of section 5 of this act.

 ## Section 7
 > This section modifies existing section [66.24.630](/rcw/66_alcoholic_beverage_control/66.24_licenses—stamp_taxes.md).
 Here is the [modified chapter](rcw/66_alcoholic_beverage_control/66.24_licenses—stamp_taxes.md) for context.